Ruby on Rails Tutorial

 Experienced web developers new to Rails: You have a great head start, especially if you have used a dynamic language such as PHP or (even better) Python.
 The basics of what we cover will likely be familiar, but test-driven development may be new to you, as may be the structured REST style favored by Rails.
 Ruby has its own idiosyncrasies, so those will likely be new, too.

 Experienced Ruby programmers: The set of Ruby programmers who don’t know Rails is a small one nowadays, but if you are a member of this elite group you can fly through this book and then move on to developing applications of your own.

 Inexperienced Rails programmers: You’ve perhaps read some other tutorials and made a few small Rails apps yourself.
 Based on reader feedback, I’m confident that you can still get a lot out of this book.
 Among other things, the techniques here may be more up-to-date than the ones you picked up when you originally learned Rails.

 Experienced Rails programmers: This book is unnecessary for you, but many experienced Rails developers have expressed surprise at how much they learned from this book, and you might enjoy seeing Rails from a different perspective.

-After finishing the Ruby on Rails Tutorial, I recommend that experienced programmers read The Well-Grounded Rubyist by David A. Black, which is an excellent in-depth discussion of Ruby from the ground up, or The Ruby Way by Hal Fulton, which is also fairly advanced but takes a more topical approach.
-Then move on to The Rails 3 Way to deepen your Rails expertise.
+After finishing the Ruby on Rails Tutorial, I recommend that experienced programmers read The Well-Grounded Rubyist by David A. Black, Eloquent Ruby by Russ Olsen, or The Ruby Way by Hal Fulton, which is also fairly advanced but takes a more topical approach.

 At the end of this process, no matter where you started, you should be ready for the many more intermediate-to-advanced Rails resources out there.
 Here are some I particularly recommend: